-the walk-in DIY closet reveal…
+Walk-in DIY closet reveal…

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

-The truth is that I’ve been a closeted closet admirer for some time now.
+I’ve been a closeted closet admirer for some time now.
 I pin them, I pine over them.
 Then I put the dream away for another time.

 But not anymore.
 Once in a while, stars align.
 Or, in our case, you move into a home that has a completely random and otherwise useless room over the garage.
 A room that is only accessible by walking through your master bedroom.

-And after the requisite 2-year marital debate (which I detail in all it’s glory in this post) over what the space should become, feminine sense and judgement finally prevailed (read: the least stubborn person finally caved in order to preserve whatever sense of calm and serenity could be salvaged on the home front).
+And after the requisite 2-year marital debate (which I detail in all its glory in this post) over what the space should become, feminine sense and judgment finally prevailed (read: the least stubborn person finally caved in order to preserve whatever sense of calm and serenity could be salvaged on the home front).
 Plus, one of the options on the table was an exercise room.
 And that just sounded WAY too ambitious ? ? for either of us.

 **A big, huge “thank you” to my friends at Hayneedle.com for sponsoring this DIY closet post and project.**

 Isn’t she lovely?
 Definitely don’t mean me.
 I’m speaking of the closet.
 I can’t stop smiling.
 Below, you can see how this DIY closet space looked before we moved into this house.